Pigment Yellow 12

 Pigment Yellow 12 is an organic compound and an azo compound.
 It is a widely used yellow pigment.
 It is also classified as a diarylide pigment, being derived from 3,3'-dichlorobenzidine.
 It is closely related to Pigment Yellow 13, wherein the two phenyl groups are replaced by 2,4-xylyl.
+According to X-ray crystallography, the molecule is nearly planar and exists as the keto-hydrazide tautomer.